 A handy Return to Home Mode ensures it gets back after each flight, and it will even gauge where on the ground is a safe place to settle.

-What we liked: It can sense obstacles in five different directions, limiting the chances of collisions.
+What are its best features?
+It can sense obstacles in five different directions, limiting the chances of collisions.

 If you’re using drones for roof inspections often, you’ll appreciate the 30 minute flight time as well as the fact that you can transmit images or video up to 500m.
 Also, thanks to an additional battery, you won’t have to recharge first before continuing your work.